-Collection and processing of chemical waste streams
+Collection and processing of inorganic waste water streams

 Vecom is licensed to act as a collector and processor of various metallic acids and bases, waste water, rinsing water, pickling baths, etc.

-Industries with chemical waste streams
+Industries with inorganic waste water streams

-The waste streams that Vecom processes come from various industries, such as galvanic, surface treatment, chemical, industrial cleaning and hazardous waste collectors.
+The waste water streams that Vecom processes come from various industries, such as galvanic, surface treatment, chemical, industrial cleaning and hazardous waste collectors.

 When the pickling bath is elaborated, the pickling liquid must be drained and replaced.
 Here too, a license holder such as Vecom can take care of the processing of pickling acids, among other things, and can arrange for the removal and processing of elaborated pickling baths.